nerves-hub/terraform/README.md

 The NervesHub terraform scripts are organized to use terraform workspaces.
 To get started, you should copy the `terraform.tfvars.example` file to `terraform.tfvars` and change the values for your organization.
-You will want to change the `bucket` value since this refers to an aws s3 bucket that will be used to store the remote state for terraform.
-Once you have your variables, you can initialize the setup by running `setup.sh`

 You will need to have your aws credentials in the `~/.aws/credentials` file using the profile name you defined in the `terraform.tfvars` file.

+You can initialize the setup by running `setup.sh`

 Answer `yes` to create the initial infrastructure.